 Doubleclick Ad Planner is a free media planning tool that identifies websites your target audience is likely to visit so you can make better-informed advertising decisions.
 So why is Google giving this information away to anyone with a Google account?
 It's in Google's best interest to make sure that the world of online media is easilly available to all its advertisers, not just those who can afford to pay expensive annual licenses for 3rd party web statistics providers.
 This "democratization of data" gives users, bloggers, startups and small businesses quick access to information that used to only be accessible to big agencies and global brands.

-When I show Ad Planner to advertisers and agencies, the first question I get is: “free is great, but I where does this information is come from?”
+When I show Ad Planner to advertisers and agencies, the first question I get is: "free is great, but I where does this information come from?"
 Ad Planner combines information from a variety of sources, such as aggregated Google search data, aggregated opt-in anonymous Google Analytics data, opt-in consumer panel data, and other third-party market research.
-The data is aggregated over millions of users, powered by computer algorithms, and doesn’t contain personally identifiable information.
+The data is aggregated over millions of users, powered by computer algorithms, and doesn't contain personally identifiable information.
 Ad Planner provides data for a much larger set of sites than many leading media research & planning tools, giving greater visibility on publisher sites for precision online media planning.
 Advertisers can define specific audiences by demographic and interest criteria and find relevant sites – small and large – that would otherwise be hard to find information on.

 The first step to using Ad Planner is defining your target audience.
 If you are unsure of the specific characteristics of your target audience, try browsing through the pre-defined audiences and select one that seems close to what you are looking for.
 From here you can customize the list of sites, keywords and demographics to fit the specifications of your product, service or promotion.
 If you still need guidance about the characteristics and tendencies of your target audience, enter the URL of a site you know is visited by your target audience into the field under the "search by site" tab.
 Keep in mind that demographic information is only available for certain countries.
 Google gets this demographic information from a 3rd party provider on a country by country basis.
 For many developing markets, this data does not exist.
 The pre-defined audiences are created by teams of local Google media specialists throughout the world.